respawn-app/FlowMVI/docs/quickstart.md

 putting all code into the store's builder.

 The best way to do this is to create a class that acts as a simple wrapper for your store.
-By convention, it can usually be called `Container`[^1].
+By convention, it can usually be called `Container`.
 Feel free to not use the provided interface, its only purpose is to act as a marker.

 ```kotlin
 private typealias Ctx = PipelineContext<CounterState, CounterIntent, CounterAction>